 - This can be useful if you’re thinking of closing down your Capital One card, so you can transfer the miles to someone else before doing so

-Can you transfer your Capital One miles to someone else’s frequent flyer account?
+Can you transfer your Capital One miles to someone else’s loyalty program account?

-As a reminder, Capital One Spark and Venture miles can be transferred to the following airline loyalty programs at the following ratios:
+As a reminder, Capital One Spark and Venture miles can be transferred to the following airline and hotel loyalty programs at the following ratios:

 So, given that you can transfer Capital One miles to other Capital One cardmembers, can you just transfer them directly to someone else’s frequent flyer account?